 Do Not Track

 You may opt out of receiving promotional messages from Veem by following the instructions in those messages or by changing your notification settings by logging into your Veem account.
+We will process your request within a reasonable time after receipt.
 If you decide to opt out, we may still send you non-promotional communications, such as digital receipts and messages about your account or our ongoing business relations.

 California Privacy Rights

-California law permits residents of California to request certain details about information we disclose to third parties for direct marketing purposes.
+California law permits residents of California to request and receive once each calendar year certain details about information we have disclosed to third parties for those third parties’ direct marketing purposes during the immediately preceding calendar year.
 If you are a California resident and would like to request this information, please contact us at the address listed below.

 50 Osgood Place, Suite 200